|It is here, where the Master paints America's Heartland with brilliant & vibrant colors of fall.

 spans 10 days with more than 120 activities including hot air balloon rides. (and if you have never down that - we highly recommend the experience).

 |KNOXVILLE (side trip on the Tennessee river)

-local festivals and performances, but Knoxville was a commercial and cultural draw long before that.
-The surrounding peaks provided attractive
+festivals and performances, but Knoxville was a commercial and cultural draw long before that.
+The surrounding peaks provided attractive minerals

-minerals and timber, which lured early entrepreneurs.
+and timber, which lured early entrepreneurs.
 Today, these same resources bring visitors to Great Smoky Mountains National Park.
-Knoxville
+Knoxville is also

 You can’t miss Volunteer Landing, a one-mile promenade scattered with waterfalls and fountains, historical markers and three locally owned

 restaurants.
 It’s also the location of the Star of Knoxville riverboat, offering lunch, dinner and specialty cruises, and the Three Rivers Rambler

 Railroad, providing scenic train rides along the Tennessee River.
 Downtown Knoxville is within walking distance of Volunteer Landing, and the tourist

 options here are almost overwhelming.
 There’s the 18th century Blount Mansion, Civil War Gateway, Knoxville Museum of Art, Knoxville Visitor Center,

 World’s Fair Sunsphere (now free and open to the public) and Market Square, offering an eclectic blend of open-air dining, shopping and